 - Central canal.
 The gray matter surrounds the central canal of the cord, which contains CSF.

 - Dorsal root ganglion.
-The cell bodies of sensory neurons, whose fibers enter the cord by the dorsal root, are found in an enlarged area called dorsal root ganglion; if the dorsal root or its ganglion is damaged, sensation from the body area served will be lost.
+The cell bodies of sensory neurons, whose fibers enter the cord by the dorsal root, are found in an enlarged area called dorsal root ganglion; if the dorsal root or its ganglion is damaged, the sensation from the body area served will be lost.

 - Dorsal horns.
 The dorsal horns contain interneurons.